 Font and Colors

 The typeface resembles Myriad Pro-Bold, designed by Robert Slimbach and Carol Twombly for Adobe.
-At least the letter “h” has been modified, as its top has been beveled to give a better size next to the capital “C.” When it comes to color, there is no ambiguity or doubt – blue and red hues on a white background form a fold in the shape of a sharp-angled letter V, with a blurred gradient evident in some areas of the fold.
+At least the letter “h” has been modified, as its top has been beveled to better fit next to the capital “C.” When it comes to color, there is no ambiguity or doubt – blue and red hues on a white background form a fold in the shape of a sharp-angled letter V, with a blurred gradient evident in some areas of the fold.